alexwlchan/alexwlchan.net/src/_drafts/thinking-about-gender.md

 Many trans people do spend a lot of time thinking about their gender, so it might be a strong indicator that you're trans (or at least that the question is worth considering) -- but it's not an absolute guarantee, and that nuance is often lost in the noise.

 I've thought a lot about my gender in the last few years.
-I discovered it [wasn't quite right](/2019/06/regeneration/), I'm making some changes, and I'm so much happier now.
-This is good.

-In another timeline, I might have done the same thinking, decided "male" was okay, made some different changes, and been happier in a different way.
-That would be okay too!

 ---